nadiacollado/google-books-cli/README.md

 ### System Requirements

-To use the Google-Books-Cli, you need to have Git, Node and NPM installed on your development machine.
+To use the Google-Books-Cli, you need to have [Git](https://git-scm.com/), [Node, and NPM](https://nodejs.org/en/) installed on your development machine.

 ### Instructions